Best Knife for Cutting Vegetables: 5 Different Options for Veggies

 Chiffonade: Chiffonade is French for 'rags,' which refers to how thin strips of leafy greens get when they're sliced lengthwise into thin ribbons

-Frequently Asked Questions about Knives for Cutting Vegetables
+Frequently Asked Questions

 Can I put my double-bevel vegetable knife in the dishwasher?